Register your apps for Facebook authentication with Mobile Services

 Type a unique Display name for your app, choose Apps for Pages under Category, then click Create App ID and complete the security exercise.

 This creates a new Facebook app ID.

 Click Settings, type the domain of your mobile service in App Domains, enter an optional Contact Email, click Add Platform and select Website.

 Type the URL of your mobile service in Site URL, then click Save Changes.

 Click Show, provide your password if requested, then make a note of the values of App ID and App Secret.

-Click the Advanced tab, type the URL of your mobile service appended with the path /login/facebook in Valid OAuth redirect URIs, then click Save Changes.
+Click the Advanced tab, type one of the following URL formats in Valid OAuth redirect URIs, then click Save Changes: